Analysis of Subproblem C - How to Avoid Excessive Solution Model Drift

 We can arrive at the same conclusion without considering the loop.
 If a root cause is clear then usually so is the high leverage point(s) for resolving it.
 If we borrow from the field of quality management and think in terms of processes and defects, each low quality decision is a defect.
 The root cause of solution model drift is low quality of political decisions.
 This low quality must be primarily due to low maturity of the decision making process.
 That’s the high leverage point.
 Raising maturity to a high level will resolve the root cause.

 It helps to start with understanding the Dueling Loops model.
 Try this 29 page easy-to-read paper.

-For the complete analysis see this chapter on Analysis of the Social Proper Coupling & Model Drift Subproblems.
+For the complete analysis see this chapter on Analysis of the Life Form Proper Coupling & Model Drift Subproblems.
 PDF It's from the Common Property Rights book.